 Day 6-8 Positano (3 nights)

-Next up is Positano.
-This is a destination that’s synonymous with honeymoons.
-It’s the gem of the Amalfi Coast and is one of the most romantic places in Italy!
+Next up is Positano – a destination that’s practically synonymous with honeymoons.
+Known as the gem of the Amalfi Coast, this pastel-hued seaside village is easily one of the most romantic places in Italy for couples!

 Things to see & do in Positano

-Back on the shore, if you’re an adventurous couple you’ll love hiking and exploring the region.
-The Path of the Gods is one of Italy’s best walking trails and is absolutely breathtaking.
-You could also spend some time exploring other pretty towns in the area such as Amalfi, Ravello and Atrani.
+You could also spend time exploring other towns in the area such as Amalfi, Ravello and Atrani.
 You could even do a guided Vespa tour between the main spots on the Amalfi Coast!

-Within Positano, you’ll also want to indulge in some of the world’s prettiest and most romantic bars and restaurants.
+Within Positano, you’ll find some of the world’s prettiest and most romantic bars and restaurants.
 There are so many options that have beautiful views so they’re the perfect place to celebrate your honeymoon.

 Where to stay in Positano